sybrew/the-seo-framework/readme.txt

 We made the only SEO plugin that follows Google's webmaster guidelines to the letter.
 It took years of research and tweaking to translate this well inside your WordPress interface.
 Finally, you can freely optimize your pages without having to worry about making critical mistakes.

 * **It creates a beautiful overview.**
 On your post overview pages, you'll find color-coded guidelines.
-They suggest you how to improve your pages as you hover over them with your mouse.
+They suggest how to improve your pages as you hover over them with your mouse cursor.
 For example, when your titles are unbranded or when WordPress blocks indexing.
 Instinctively, touch-and keyboard navigation is also supported.

 * **It includes exceptional support.**
 We don't outsource our support.
 We're here for you.
 Feel free to drop by [our support forums](https://wordpress.org/support/plugin/autodescription/) at any time to ask a question.
 More than 1400 inquiries have been answered personally, typically within 48 hours in the past five years.